-Reproduction studies in Sprague-Dawley rats and New Zealand rabbits revealed that when Reproduction states in program barry barr oral dose of 90 mg on a mg/m basis), respectively was not teratogenic or embryo-fetal toxic
+Reproduction studies in Sprague-Dawley rats and New Zealand rabbits revealed that when oxycodone was administered orally at doses up to 16 mg/kg (approximately 2 times the daily oral dose of 90 mg for adults on a mg/m2 basis), respectively, was not teratogenic or embryo-fetal toxic.
+Nonteratogenic effects

-Nonteratogenic effects Neonates whose mothers have taken oxycodone chronically may exhibit respiratory depression and/or withdrawal symptoms, either at birth and/or in the nursery
+Neonates whose mothers have taken oxycodone chronically may exhibit respiratory depression and / or withdrawal symptoms, either at birth and/or in the nursery.